pyinstaller/pyinstaller/doc/source/Manual.rst

 ``*args``
     This is a list of tuples.
-The first element of the tuple is an analysis object, the second one is the script name without extension and the third one is the final path given to ``EXE`` and ``COLLECT``.
+The first element of the tuple is an analysis object, the second one is the script name without extension and the third one is the final name.

 ``MERGE`` function filters the analysis to avoid duplication of libraries and modules.
 As a result the packages generated will be connected.
-Furthermore, to ensure the consistency of dependencies, it replaces the temporary names with the actual paths.
+Furthermore, to ensure the consistency of dependencies, it replaces the temporary names with the actual names.
 MERGE is used after the analysis phase and before ``EXE`` and ``COLLECT``.